Construction

 American Craftsmanship, hand crafted gifts, custom made in America.
 Craftsman lamp

 We work hard at producing a fine finish that accents the beauty of the wood and compliments the overall look of our products.
 We are constantly learning, perfecting techniques and adopting environmentally safe processes to improve our finishes.
 We love to use shellac which is a natural product and “Old School”, the only old school finish I like to use.
 Shellac is so non-toxic you can actually eat it, in fact, you probably have!
 It was commonly used to coat medicine tablets.
 Shellac has been around for a long time and is a wonderful base coat that penetrates, seals and protects the wood.
 It’s properties are much better than traditional “oil” finishes that unfortunately, still allow moisture penetrate into the wood and over time require much more care.
 The shellac coats also allow us to add color to the finish when needed, we never (never-ever) use stain.
 Stains use tinted solids that simply muddy the finish and hide the grain.
 We only use dye, it is the same dye used by makers of fine musical instruments.
 When this dye is added to the shellac the color stays perfectly translucent and allows the grain to show through.
 Shellac is used for the seal coat and then mixed with dye for the color coats.
-Next, we top coat with a waterborne polyurethane because of the low odor and clarity.
-This premium top coat helps completely seal the finish and offers excellent durability and protection while having exceptional “non-yellowing” clarity and is basically invisible.
+Last, we top coat with a waterborne polyurethane because of the low odor and clarity.
+This premium top coat helps completely seal the finish and offers excellent durability and protection while having exceptional “non-yellowing” properties.
+Basically, it’s invisible.
 This special top coat allows us to easily choose a satin, gloss, or a semi-gloss finish.
 To apply it correctly, we had to purchase specific spraying equipment that was waterborne compatible.
 In general, applying water born finishes is more challenging than other types of finishes but we think it’s worth the trouble for the advantages it offers.

 One of the best aspects to our finish is the very low maintenance.
 Simply dust occasionally with Pledge or wipe off with a damp cloth or Swiffer.
 No wax or “oil” is needed.